Boondocking is a great way to RV on a budget. Camping on public land provides access to beautiful locations for free.

 We use a small quantity of water to get the big chunks off before washing them.
 A spray bottle of captured water or a product like Dawn Power Wash is a good way to do this with minimal water.

 A less eco-friendly option is to use a paper towel or wet wipe to pre-clean dishes before washing them.

 Alternatively, some RVer serve meals with bread to encourage everyone to wipe their own plates clean.

-We have an on-demand Truma water heater so our water is always warm.
-It is one of our RV modifications that provides the convenience and comfort of home while on the road.
+We have an on-demand water heater so our water is always warm.
+It is one of our favorite RV modifications because it provides the convenience and comfort of home while on the road.